frictionlessdata/datapackage/json-table-schema/index.md

 * **true**: 'yes', 'y', 'true', 't', '1'
 * **false**: 'no', 'n', 'false', 'f', '0'

 `format`: no options (other than the default).

-#### null

-In addition to primitive null types, null can be indicated with the following
-strings: 'null', 'none', 'nil', 'nan', '-', ''

-`format`: no options (other than the default).